privacypatterns/patterns/Patterns-to-write.md

 * **Show examples of data** -- rather than abstract categories, show examples (pictures, addresses, specific sample pieces of data)

+* **View-As** -- Facebook and some other social networks provide a feature where you can see how your info is seen by the public or by a particular other person.

 * **Privacy policy** -- whether it's a pattern or an anti-pattern, it's certainly a common practice for addressing Notice.

 * **Usage notification** -- an application lets a user know why they're asking for location at the time that they're asking.
 See, for example, Lion's new `purpose` parameter, the Camera app on iPhone, maybe old versions of Google Gears.